tdesposito/Website-Template/README.md

 See [the Road Map](ROADMAP.md) for future plans and current limitations.

 See [the Template's README](All/README.md) for how the as-created project works.
+Please don't forget that file is, itself, a template, so anything like `{{words}}` will be replaced during project creation.

 ## Project Structure